Need help dealing with violent or distressing online content? Learn more

 It’s common for tensions to rise when people are coping with change – especially if they don’t want it to happen.
 Boredom can cause stress and irritability, too.

-Also, it’s likely that many under-16s will have siblings, friends or classmates who are older and still using social media accounts – or know other under-16s who are trying to get around the law.
+Also, it’s likely that many under-16s have siblings, friends or classmates who are older and still using social media accounts – or know other under-16s who are trying to get around the law.
 This may cause resentment and conflict within social groups and families.

 It can be even more complicated if there are different approaches and rules in different homes or settings where your child is cared for, or in their friends’ homes.